dhev-wisdom/dhev-wisdom/README.md

-- 👋 Hi, My name is Wisdom Chinonso
+- 👋 Hi, I am Wisdom Chinonso
-- 🔢 l'm 23 yrs
+- 🔢 l'm 23
 - 💻 I’m a full stack developer with focus on backend engineering
 - 🏡 I'm presently enrolled in ALX SE programme where I'm training to be a full stack software engineer
 - 🧩 I’m currently learning Python, MySql, Javascript, Node.js and React.js